amiot99/gpu-inference-microservice/README.md

    * NVIDIA Container Toolkit
    * Docker with GPU support

-   One set up, use this command to run the container using your GPU:
+   Once set up, use this command to run the container using your GPU:

    docker run --gpus all -p 8000:8000 gpu-inference-app
    ```